Standard of proof in immigration to Canada

 - Ask your questions!

-Standard of proof or threshold of proof means how a person or entity decides on a matter.
+The standard of proof or threshold of proof means how a person or entity decides on a matter.
 Here are four specific standards of proof:

 - Beyond a reasonable doubt: Criminal courts use this standard.
 The judge or jury convicts a person only if they believe they have committed the crime beyond a reasonable doubt.
 Of course, we could expand this strict standard to other aspects of decision-making.